December 13, 2017

 • They submit your personal information.

-• They ask you to go a specific company site and enter your information.
+• They ask you to go to a specific company site and enter your information.

 How does a background check verify employment?